-Housing support services are established to provide housing support services to an individual with a disability that limits the individual's ability to obtain or maintain stable housing.
+Housing stabilization services are established to provide housing stabilization services to an individual with a disability that limits the individual's ability to obtain or maintain stable housing.
 The services support an individual's transition to housing in the community and increase long-term stability in housing, to avoid future periods of being at risk of homelessness or institutionalization.

 (a) For the purposes of this section, the terms defined in this subdivision have the meanings given.